punytroll/inspection/README.md

 - ...

 At the moment the generalinspector has a [predefined and hardcoded](source/inspectors/general/generalinspector.cpp#L26) list of possible parts in a file.
 It is the intention of further development to ease this restriction and become more generic.

+The _generalinspector_ has two powerful options to help investigate a file:

+#### `--types=<type>;...`

+With this option, you can force the _generalinspector_ to interpret the file as a specific sequence of types as taken from the type library.

+#### `--query=<query>`

+With this option, you select a certain part of the output and only display that.
+This allows you to drill down to the level of individual data pieces and tags, query for the existance of fields or tags and  select fields based on their properties.

 ### id3inspector